Privacy and data policy

 Making a data request

-To make a data request or ask what data we hold about you, email support@pylo.sh.
-Include the internal user identifier or the X-Request-Id values relevant to your request so we can locate the matching audit lines.
+To make a data request or ask what data we hold about you, use the contact form at /contact and pick Technical support.
+Include the X-Request-Id values relevant to your request so we can locate the matching audit lines.

 Governing terms